 Chat rooms can be good venues to meet people to discuss topics of mutual interest.
 But what if you want to chat privately with a friend, family member or business colleague?
 Then Instant Messaging or IM is the way to go.
 Many IM services now offer audio and video capabilities, so armed with a microphone and webcam, you can converse and see who you're talking to.
 Along with Instant Messaging (IM), there have been two other significant methods of web-based communication which we will cover:

 How do you know who's online?
-When you launch your IM software, it connects with the service's IM server and logs you on.
+When you launch your IM software, it connects to the service's IM server and logs you on.
 The server checks your buddy list to see if any of your contacts are also logged on.
 Your list updates to show who is currently available.
 At the same time, your contacts' lists update to indicate that you're online.
 By clicking on a name you can send text messages to that person (or they can send them to you).
 After you type your note and click on the Send button, the message travels to the IM server, then immediately forwards to your buddy's computer or mobile device.
 This all happens almost instantly–that's how this popular form of communication got its name.

 With some services, you can also send messages to contacts that are offline.
 In this case, the message travels to the IM server where it's stored temporarily.
 Once your buddy logs on, zap–the message travels to his or her computer.
 It's similar to e-mail.